 Texas

 Colter Pohlman, from the Lone Star State of Texas, is the son of Scott and Moriah Pohlman.
 He is a fourth-generation Angus breeder who grew up showing and raising Angus cattle with his family.
 He has been a member of the National Junior Angus Association since 2009 and has been actively involved in the Texas Junior Angus Association since 2013.
-Colter is attending Texas Tech University where he is a sophmore dual majoring in Agricultural & Applied Economics and Business Administration.
+Colter is attending Texas Tech University where he is a sophomore dual majoring in Agricultural & Applied Economics and Business Administration.
 He plans to pursue a career in the finance sector, likely as a personal financial advisor, as well as continue to grow his Angus herd.

 NJAA Advisors

-Jaclyn Upperman
+Jaclyn Boester

 American Angus Association Staff